a-h/templ/docs/docs/05-server-side-rendering/04-datastar.md

 ### Backend

-The backend is pretty straightforward.
-Notice there is a bit of setup for the SSE handling but Datastar comes with helpers built in to make this easy.
+Note the use of Datastar's helpers to set up SSE.

 ```go title="examples_templ_counter.go"
 package site